 Soil sustains life on our planet.
 It provides us with food and clean water.
 Healthy soil is teeming with diversity: a quarter of the world’s species live underground.
 The soil is also a large carbon store that mitigates climate change.

 Our current way of using land threatens to render the soil unsuitable for cultivation during the next 60 years.
 We are in danger of losing the foundation of all life.

-Change the date: Because of the situation with COVID-19 we decided to postpone the symposium date and will not organise the event in November.
+Change of the date: Because of the situation with COVID-19 we decided to postpone the symposium and will not organize the event in November 2020.
 New date for the symposium is 30.6.2021.

 The Soil at Risk symposium on 30.6.2021 in Helsinki brings together a wide variety of research and practical information on protecting agricultural soil.
 The symposium invites researchers, farmers, businesses and decision-makers to answer vital questions together: How do we safeguard the soil for future generations?
 What kind of cultivation practices for soil regeneration are needed?

 The symposium is co-organised by the Maj and Tor Nessling Foundation, the Baltic Sea Action Group and the Forum for Environmental Information.

 To register for the symposium, please complete an on-line registration form.
 Deadline for the registration is 31 May 2021.
 Reservations will be handled on a “first come – first served” basis.
 The event is free of charge and open to researchers, students, companies, decision-makers and general public.